dshah1206/Traffic-System-Animation-using-C/README.md

 4) Compile the code (Alt+F9)
 5) Run the code (Ctrl+F9)

-## Check the Traffic Animation PDF for the screenshot of the Output Traffic:
+## Check the Traffic Animation PDF for the screenshot of the Output:
 https://github.com/dshah1206/Traffic-System-Animation-using-C/blob/72aa8538982a94984335016e96102b84711ee987/Traffic%20System%20Animation%20.pdf.